Dodgers ace Kershaw available in 'pen vs Brewers in Game 7

-MILWAUKEE — Ace left-hander Clayton Kershaw will be available in relief for the Los Angeles Dodgers in Game 7 of the NL Championship Series against the Milwaukee Brewers.
+MILWAUKEE — Clayton Kershaw will be available in relief for the Los Angeles Dodgers in Game 7 of the NL Championship Series against the Milwaukee Brewers.

 The winner of Saturday night's game plays the Red Sox in the World Series, which starts Tuesday in Boston.